rvcgit/dzen2bar/README.md

 # dzen2 config with info piped from conkys and used rofi for menu
-# bar location and length auto set w.r.t your screen [uses xrandr]
+* bar location and length auto set w.r.t your screen [uses xrandr]
-# edit in respective scripts / binaries to suit location
+* edit in respective scripts / binaries to suit location
 # Dependencies:
-1.Conky
-2.Rofi
-3.Curl
+* Conky
+* Rofi
+* Curl
-4.xdotool,xrandr & wmctrl
+* xdotool,xrandr & wmctrl
-5.inxi
+* inxi
-6.trayer [if installed; for top/bottom right placement whichis auto to execute respective scripts]
+* trayer [if installed; for top/bottom right placement whichis auto to execute respective scripts]
-7. Font Awesome 6 Free; Nerd Fonts [ to display iconic fonts; RobotoMono Nerd Fonts;UbuntuMono Nerd Fonts; FuraCode Nerd Font, RobotoMono Nerd Fonts, Opendyslexic Nerd Fonts used..
-FYI ] & a bitmap font i love so much from here : https://addy-dclxvi.github.io/post/bitmap-fonts/ and nerd fonts from here=> https://www.nerdfonts.com/font-downloads 8.Openweather script to pipe weather on bar [included in bin] local-weather [included in bin];forecast uses info from wttr.in, edit dzenbar file for your location 9.supportive executable and shell scripts
+* Font Awesome 6 Free; Nerd Fonts [ to display iconic fonts; RobotoMono Nerd Fonts;UbuntuMono Nerd Fonts; FuraCode Nerd Font, RobotoMono Nerd Fonts, Opendyslexic Nerd Fonts used..
+FYI ] & a bitmap font i love so much from here : https://addy-dclxvi.github.io/post/bitmap-fonts/ and nerd fonts from here=> https://www.nerdfonts.com/font-downloads
+* Openweather script to pipe weather on bar [included in bin] local-weather [included in bin];forecast uses info from wttr.in, edit dzenbar file for your location
+* supportive executable and shell scripts
-10. dunst [optional if you like notifiers in regular intervals]
+* dunst [optional if you like notifiers in regular intervals]
-11. xorg-transset [ optional for dzen bar transparency ]
+* xorg-transset [ optional for dzen bar transparency ]
-12. added mpd playlist window popup in the fav menu. for those who use mpd
+* added mpd playlist window popup in the fav menu. for those who use mpd
 # download zip
 * move contents of "bin" folder to $HOME/.bin folder [ dont forget to do chmod to make all scripts executable ]
 * PATH=$HOME/.bin:$PATH && export PATH [run this to set PATH with $HOME/.bin